Who Was Marco Polo?

 Khan's Empire, the largest the world had ever seen, was largely a mystery to those living within the borders of the Holy Roman Empire.
 A sophisticated culture outside the reaches of the Vatican seemed unfathomable, and yet that's exactly what the Polo brothers described to confounded Venetians when they arrived home.

-Finally, after four years of travel, the Polos reached China and Kublai Khan, who was staying at his summer palace known as Xanadu, a grand marble architectural wonder that dazzled young Marco.
+Finally, after four years of travel, the Polos reached China and Kublai Khan, who was staying at his summer palace known as Xanadu, a grand marble architectural wonder that dazzled young Polo.

 Khan's acceptance of the Polos offered the foreigners unparalleled access to his empire.
 Niccolo and Maffeo were granted important positions in the leader's Court.
-Marco, too, impressed Khan, who thought highly of the young man's abilities as a merchant.
-Marco's immersion into the Chinese culture resulted in him mastering four languages.
+Polo, too, impressed Khan, who thought highly of the young man's abilities as a merchant.
+Polo's immersion into the Chinese culture resulted in him mastering four languages.

 Polo the Explorer

-Kublai Khan eventually employed Marco as a special envoy he sent to far-flung areas of Asia never before explored by Europeans, including Burma, India and Tibet.
-With Marco, as always, was a stamped metal packet from Khan himself that served as his official credentials from the powerful leader.
+Kublai Khan eventually employed Polo as a special envoy he sent to far-flung areas of Asia never before explored by Europeans, including Burma, India and Tibet.
+With Polo, as always, was a stamped metal packet from Khan himself that served as his official credentials from the powerful leader.

 Journey Back to Europe